“The Night Watch” by Rembrandt van Rijn

 Insights into the “The Night Watch” by Rembrandt van Rijn

 - The scene was not set at night, so it is not the night watch.
 Rembrandt’s painting was set in the daytime.
-The dark background mistaken for the time of day was actually a varnish turned dark with age and dirt.
+The dark background mistaken for the time of day was a varnish turned dark with age and dirt.

 - The title “Night Watch” became more popular over the last hundred years rather than the longer formal names for the painting.
 During a restoration in the 1940s, some of the darkened varnishes were removed, but the name stuck.

 - The official titles of this painting include: “Officers and Other Civic Guardsmen of District II of Amsterdam, under the command of Captain Frans Banninck Cocq and Lieutenant Willem van Ruytenburch”; “Militia Company of District II under the Command of Captain Frans Banninck Cocq”; and “The Shooting Company of Frans Banninck Cocq and Willem van Ruytenburch.”

 - No two faces are looking the same way; everyone seems to be looking somewhere else.
-In addition, every figure is differently aligned.
-Is Rembrandt suggesting chaos rather than of discipline?
+Also, every figure is differently aligned.
+Is Rembrandt suggesting chaos rather than discipline?

 The Night Watch

 - Title: The Night Watch

 - Other Titles: The Company of Frans Banning Cocq and Willem van Ruytenburgh

 - Dutch: De Nachtwacht